Tacfarinas/BookVis_team8/README.md

 # Visualizing Readme Data - Team 8

-The goal of our project is to give visual representation to a user's library as it was exported from Goodreads, using seaborn visualizations and/or D3 visualizations.
+Jupyter notebook was used to generates visual representation to a user's library as it was exported from Goodreads.
+Below are the results of my personal library.

-Later version will allow for a user to import their own Goodreads data to view various intuitive visual representations.
+You can use it with your own data - go here a and press "Export your library" to get your own csv.

+To get the interactive version.
+Replace the path to my Goodreads exported file by yours in the ipynb file or over-write over the CSV with the same file name.

+### Heroku Link

 ### Prerequisites